LEARNAcademy/workshop-dev-tools/README.md

       for experimentation, debugging, and testing.
 Debugging - defects and "bugs" are terms used interchangably to describe something isn't working or behaving the way is it expected to.
-      By "debugging", a developer is doing the investigative work to figure out what (and where) the problem is while the program is runnin g.
+      By "debugging", a developer is doing the investigative work to figure out what (and where) the problem is while the program is running.
   * Short review: HTML CSS JS
       There are three languages often used in building a webpage:
       - HTML: HyperText Markup Language - For the structure and raw content of the page